MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/resolve-upgrade-problems.md

 ### To disable signature verification

-1. On the computer that is running Setup, edit the Microsoft.Mom.ConfigServiceHost.exe.config file, which is located in the Program Files\\Microsoft System Center 2016\\Service Manager folder.
+1. On the computer that is running Setup, edit the Microsoft.Mom.ConfigServiceHost.exe.config file, which is located in the Program Files\\Microsoft System Center <version>\\Service Manager folder.

 2. In the `<runtime> </runtime>` section, add `<generatePublisherEvidence enabled="false">`.